 Many seaweeds will require you to soak them before you can consume them.
 Some even need to be cooked first.
 You can reduce the Iodine content in Kelp by up to 99% by boiling it for 10 to 15 minutes.

 This is why most recipes that contain Kelp require cooking.
 But this is not required for all species of seaweed.

-Remember, the more variety of seaweed that you eat, the more variety of nutrients you will receive.
+Remember, the more variety of microalgae and macroalgae that you consume, the broader the variety of nutrients you will receive.
 Personally, I eat Dulse, Wakame, Kombu, Irish Sea Moss, Kelp, Nori, Spirulina, and Chlorella on a regular basis.

 You don’t need to eat the same type of seaweed everyday.
 Change it up a bit, keep it interesting.
 Remember that good old saying; variety is the spice of life!